 Endurance training: Dan’s tips to run the distance

-I’m in training for something big this year!
-It’s true, I love an endurance event.
+I love an endurance event.
 If I’m not in marathon training for my fifth NYC marathon, I’m crossing the Harbour Bridge in the Sydney Marathon, finetuning my running nutrition, or stepping up to ultramarathon training for the gnarly Leadville Trail 100.

 The question I get most is “Why?”
 The answer is pretty simple – I love the challenge.
 It’s something to focus my attention on that forces me to remove myself from the stress of work.